All the Facts

 While housing is primarily a Provincial responsibility, the City of Chilliwack has supported a number of affordable housing and housing first developments in our community.

-There are a number of extreme weather beds available within Chilliwack.
+There are a number of shelter beds in Chilliwack which includes extreme weather beds available throughout the winter.